 Overview

-The driving force behind CBTN is to objectively review and rank coaches and teams in college football today.
+The driving force behind SSA is to objectively review and rank coaches and teams in college football today.
 We have found that the success or failure of a program ultimately comes down to the ability of the head coach and his coordinators to do their jobs well.
-To that end, CBTN has produced a propriety rating system that objectively rates teams, head coaches and coordinators on the core statistics critical for success.
+To that end, SSA has produced a propriety rating system that objectively rates teams, head coaches and coordinators on the core statistics critical for success.

 Head Coaches and Teams

-Offensive Coordinators
+Offensive Coordinators and Offensive Performance

 One of the main components we evaluate Head Coaches (as mentioned above) is ‘offensive performance’.
 This is composed of several straightforward statistics, including scoring offense, third down efficiency, and turnovers lost.
 Additionally, we take into account relative scoring offense, which is the percentage of points scored based on the opposing team’s average points allowed.
 We also factor in point per possession, which measures how many points, per possession, a team averages.
 Finally, we factor in the SRS-based Strength of Schedule ratings to adjust for opponent strength.
 The idea here is the same as with head coaches.
-If two offensive coordinators are putting up the same numbers, the one doing it against better competition is going to come out on top.
+If two teams (or coordinators) are putting up the same numbers, the one doing it against better competition is going to come out on top.

-Offensive Coordinator Ratings
+Offensive Performance Ratings

-Defensive Coordinators
+Defensive Coordinators and Defensive Performance

-Defensive Coordinator Ratings
+Defensive Performance Ratings

 Star System